Karrar (tank)

 The Karrar (Persian كرار lit.
 Striker or "Attacker") is an Iranian main battle tank.
 The tank was announced in 2016.
 At the announcement, it was stated that it possessed an electro-optical fire control system, a laser rangefinder, a ballistic computer and could fire at both stationary and mobile targets in day or night.

 The Karrar was announced following failed negotiations to obtain a licence and the technology to produce Russian T-90MS tanks.
 It is based on the Soviet-made T-72, and attempts to incorporate elements of the T-90, American M1 Abrams, and British Challenger 2.
 However, it is believed to be inferior, and has been described as "little more than an upgraded T-72 with some additional indigenous components and aesthetic flourishes modeled after the T-90MS".
-Despite its visual similarity to the T-90, Iran has rejected any alleged Russian collaboration in the project.

 It is being manufactured at the Bani Hashim Defense Industrial Complex.